fifth-postulate/parser-combinators/articles/java-magazine/index.md

     )
 ```

 - G: Very nice!
-You have defined the star operation recursively in terms of itself!
+You have defined the star combinator recursively in terms of itself!
 This compiles, but will give you an error on runtime.
 Shall we see?
 - D: Yes!
 Let's go!

 ```plain